Traditional Austrian resort with legendary skiing (both on & off-piste), apres ski and nightlife

-St Anton resort information - a general overview
+St Anton resort guide - a general overview

-In any way you look at it St Anton is one of the world's best resorts.
-The resort is rather squeezed into the valley and spreads along the foot of the mountains but there are several high speed modern lifts that provide easy and quick access to the slopes above.
-Its vast ski area makes it ideal for competent skiers to cover local mountains as well as those of neighbouring St Christoph, Lech and Zurs.
-For keen skiers and boarders with endless energy looking to push the boundaries St Anton's mountain range (and après ski) is the place for you.
+For keen skiers and boarders, with endless energy looking to push the boundaries, St Anton's mountain ranges (and après ski bars) are perfect.
 St Anton, competing with Val d'Isere, is reaching for the title of 'ski resort with the most under classified slopes', so will constantly keep you on your toes especially as the next red you ski down could turn into a super steep black by any other resort's standards.

 For the powder hounds there are countless opportunities for going off piste.
-The world famous bowls below the Valluga are especially unbeatable after a heavy snowfall.
-Also ideal for those easing into the off piste scene, the nearby Rendl area provides some quite challenging areas beyond the furthest lift to the rolling powder bowls of Rossfall.
-Beginners in St Anton are best to start on the Nasserein nursery slopes.
-Although there are a couple more gentle pistes that can be found on Gampen and Rendl to progress to, there is little else for beginners and less adventurous intermediates.
+The world famous bowls below the Valluga Mountain are unbeatable after a heavy snowfall.
+Also ideal for those easing into the off piste scene, the nearby Rendl area provides some easier areas beyond the furthest lift and the rolling powder bowls of Rossfall.
+Beginners in St Anton are best to start on the Nasserein nursery slopes which are located at village level.
+Although there are a couple more gentle pistes to progress to on Gampen and Rendl, there are very few runs for beginners and less adventurous intermediate skiers.

 1,305m - 2,650m